Regular physical activity is good for everyone's health, including people with disabilities. Getting active can help you:

 - Talk to your doctor about the types and amounts of physical activity that are right for you.
 If you're taking medicine, be sure to find out if it can affect how your body responds to physical activity.

-Aim for 2 hours and 30 minutes a week of moderate-intensity aerobic activities.
+Aim for 150 minutes a week of moderate-intensity aerobic activity.

-- Choose aerobic activities (activities that make your heart beat faster) like walking fast, wheelchair walking, swimming, or raking leaves.
+- Choose activities that make your heart beat faster — like walking fast, wheelchair walking, swimming, or raking leaves

-- Start slowly and do what you can.
-Even 5 minutes of physical activity has health benefits.
-You can build up to more over time.
+- Start slowly and do what you can — even 5 minutes of physical activity has real health benefits, and you can build up to more over time

-- If you can’t get 2 hours and 30 minutes a week, get as much as you can.
+- If you can’t get 150 minutes a week, get as much as you can

 Do muscle-strengthening activities at least 2 days a week.